Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/kang284/_index.md

 - Graduate Students
 ---

-David Kang is a Rickover Fellow in Nuclear Engineering at Purdue University.
+David Kang is a Rickover Fellow in Nuclear Engineering at Purdue University and an integral member of the ART Lab.
 He graduated from Purdue University with a B.S. in 2021 and a M.S. in 2023, both in Nuclear Engineering.

 #### Honors and Awards
  - NRC Fellowship, 2021-2023